 In locations where there is only one bus trip per week, it is not even practical to go shopping.
 Low cost transport should be considered a basic right, for equity.
 The map shows a network servicing towns with 1,000 population.
-The blue routes can be funded by regulated cross-subsidy from Melbourne, but the network should be extended as a developmental initiative, by regulation, then operation of the network at cost would extend the scope of the service, providing cheap instant transport access 24/7 to the entire rural area of Victoria, for schools, shops, health, employment, business, freight and tourism.
-Extending the rural network to improve equity will eventually reduce the overall podcar profit to 20%.
+The blue routes can be funded by regulated cross-subsidy from Melbourne, but the network should be extended as a developmental initiative to include the red routes.
+Then operation of the network at cost would extend the scope of the service, providing cheap instant transport access 24/7 to the entire rural area of Victoria, for schools, shops, health, employment, business, freight and tourism.
+The cross-subsidy for the blue network to improve equity will reduce the overall podcar profit to 20%.

-Requirements: To provide immediate service 24/7 for all rural areas: investor profits must be limited to 15%; land owner rents limited to 5%; and the balance invested to extend the network.
-Areas with 1,000 households can recover costs.
-The further network provision should be funded as a developmental initiative, including accessibility for remote areas and for tourism.
+Requirements: To provide immediate service 24/7 for all rural areas: investor profits must be limited to 15%; land owner rents limited to 5%; and development funds provided to extend the network.
+Further developmental investment is required to give accessibility for remote areas and for tourism.
 Destinations should include local schools, shops and employment.
 For schools, a podcar network, the size of the Highway system, as mapped, is envisaged, with feeder routes in the form of off-road cycle paths for safety.
 Podcars can carry bikes.
 Provision for profit, rent, depreciation, and the high standard of operation will limit the size of the podcar network.
 Maintenance to a graduated, but high, standard will address depreciation.

 Conclusion for Objectives and Requirements